-- Prior to 2020, the property had been allowed to generate 905 gallons per day (GPD) of wastewater. - As part of the permitting process for the Stone Bank project (DRI 674-M), the applicant received two approvals from the Town Sewer Advisory Board to increase that amount to 2,310 GPD for the property. - The proposed restaurant use requires an additional 1,176 GPD (above the approved 2,310 GPD), according to Environmental Partners (working as a consultant for the Tisbury Wastewater Department). - In August 2021, the Wastewater Department approved a total of 3,486 GPD for the Stone Bank project, including 1,050 GPD for the restaurant, with conditions. - The applicant has stated that the restaurant would require approval of 1,400 GPD per day, which is more than the 1,176 GPD cited by Environmental Partners, which is more than the 1,050 GPD approved by the town. - If additional dishwashing equipment were to be added in the future, additional wastewater flow would be required.
+- Prior to 2020, the property had been allowed to generate 905 gallons per day (GPD) of wastewater. - As part of the permitting process for the Stone Bank project (DRI 674-M), the applicant received two approvals from the Town Sewer Advisory Board to increase that amount to 2,310 GPD for the property. - In August 2021, the Wastewater Department approved a total of 3,486 GPD for the Stone Bank project, including 1,050 GPD for the restaurant, with conditions. - If additional dishwashing equipment were to be added in the future, additional wastewater flow would be required.